MattLeone10/CSC174-Project-2/Read me.md

-- implement CSS framework
+- Pick a CSS framework
   - Should we have our own css in addition to a framework?
-- Implement a contact us / visitors page into the project
+- Connect database to functionality